ltn18/BulkDownloader/README.md

-# Chrome Extension for downloading bulk images
+# Chrome extension for downloading bulk images in google images search